The importance of pollinators in the natural world cannot be overstated.

 4. Goldenrod

 Goldenrod is not the most common plant.
-However, if you add them to your landscaping, you may enjoy beautiful flowers from late summer to early fall.
-Moreover, they also attract bats.
+However, if you incorporate it into your landscaping, you can enjoy beautiful flowers from late summer to early fall.

 5. Butterfly Bush